AfiqHarith20/Python-basic/README.md

 # Python-basic
-This is exercise for python language
+This is exercise for baisc python language that i learn myself